 Whether it is during a sale, in assistance, or after-sales service, a chatbot can meet all customer needs, at any time of day or night, 24 hours a day and 7 days a week.

 Moreover, it allows for a finer and better-adapted personalization of customer exchanges.
 By creating a climate of trust and a context of dialogue between your platform and a customer or potential client, chatbots are an advantageous replacement for agents’ tasks.
 The answers are of course fully automated, but the customer and brand relationship is authentic and very real.
 This means that the impact in terms of customer experience can be potentially and exceptionally positive for your call center performance.

 The adhesion to this virtual tool also comes from the fact that chatbots have, thanks to the work of inventive graphic designers and scriptwriters, more and more sympathetic, endearing aspects and sometimes with a sense of humor.
 Nevertheless implementing such a technology is not without risks.
 But it is essential to follow rules to benefit fully from this artificial intelligence.

 The Rules of Implementing the Chatbot in a Call Center

 Rule N° 1: Define your Framework

 It is by no means about adopting a chatbot just because it is the trend in contact centers.
-As a Owner, you need to define and justify your choice by your business goals.
+As an Owner, you need to define and justify your choice by your business goals.
 First of all, it should address the issue of availability.
-A good service for the customer is a service available 24 hours a day, 7 days a week.
+Good service for the customer is a service available 24 hours a day, 7 days a week.

 On the other hand and for the sake of performance, you should integrate a virtual agent within your system.
-This allows your chatbot to quickly handle small tasks while reducing the cost of phone calls ( For example: managing call peaks, answering simple questions etc. ).
-This way, your agents will be have more time to focus on high value requests.
+This allows your chatbot to quickly handle small tasks while reducing the cost of phone calls (For example managing call peaks, answering simple questions, etc.) This way, your agents will have more time to focus on high-value requests.